khulnasoft/khulnasoft/cmd/gitserver/README.md

   interrupted clones)

 Additionally we have invested heavily in the observability of gitserver.
-Nearly every operation Sourcegraph does runs one or more git commands.
+Nearly every operation Khulnasoft does runs one or more git commands.
 So we have detailed observability in prometheus, net/event, jaeger, honeycomb and stderr logs.